Mera (character): DC Rebirth

-However, Black Manta unleashes an alien sea monster known as the Death Kraken upon the Earth, which he is unable to control.
-Arthur successfully stops the Kraken but appears to die as he does so.
-Mera takes his place on the Justice League.
-It is revealed that Mera is pregnant with Arthur's child.

 As queen, Mera attempts to improve the lives of the people of the Ninth Tride, Atlantis' lowest district, both physically and socially.
 She pardons Vulko for his acts of treason and appoints him her chief adviser.
 Although Vulko loyally carries out her wishes, she is met by reluctance and outright resistance from her other counselors, who accept the considerable inequality of Atlantis as part of the natural order.
 Mera comes to believe that Atlantis and the other undersea civilization's systems of the absolute monarchy has failed their people, and decides to call a council with her fellow monarchs to dissolve the undersea monarchies, leaving recorded instructions to that effect for Vulko in case she is incapacitated.

 Although the Widowhood installed Mera on the throne she frequently comes into conflict with their leader Reverend Mother Cetea, who repeatedly tries to guide Mera into ruling in the manner of a more traditional Atlantean monarch rather than the notoriously independent-minded Queen's own style.
 She also insists that Mera marry to ensure the succession, yet also refuses to allow Arthur to become king again.
 Mera declares her intention to marry Vulko, as any other potential suitor would seek to control her.
 She also stalls by insisting that the royal wedding be meticulously planned to the last detail.

 Black Manta destroys an Atlantean historical site to provoke a confrontation with Mera and the recently resurrected Arthur.
 Mera, along with Arthur, Jackson Hyde, and Arthur's new ally Tristan Maurer successfully fight off Manta, who is equipped with a mecha provided by Lex Luthor.
 Mera joins her powers with Jackson to create a gigantic, bioelectric powered water construct of herself, destroying the mecha, however, the strain of the immense hydrokinetic power Mera is forced to use puts her in a coma, and she gives birth to her daughter Andy shortly after.